grammyjs/website/site/docs/hosting/heroku.md

 ```

 Because the `module` option above has been set from `commonjs` to `esnext`, we have to add `"type": "module"` to our `package.json`.
-Our `package.json` should now similar to this:
+Our `package.json` should now be similar to this:

 ```json
 {